-- The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated realistically as part of the PRA. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Light water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
-Reliability and capability targets are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
-Therefore, redundancy and diversity are not required, but they may be used by the designer to meet the performance targets.
+- DBAs are defined using a set of deterministic rules that include the identification of Required Safety Functions that are needed to keep DBEs and high consequence BDBEs inside a Frequency-Consequence (F-C) Target.
+DBAs are derived from DBEs but rely upon only Safety-Related SSCs for performance of the Required Safety Functions, and the DBAs are evaluated deterministically with consequences compared against the same dose limits applied to LWR DBAs. - The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated realistically as part of the PRA. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Light water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
+DID adequacy assessment along with Reliability and capability targets are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
+Therefore, redundancy and diversity are not required (in the traditional sense), but they may be used by the designer (on a functional basis) to meet the performance targets.

 NEI 18-04 addresses how to establish an LMP-based safety case for an advanced non-LWR.
 That safety case becomes part of the licensing basis of the reactor when NRC issues a 10 CFR Part 50 or Part 52 operating license for the reactor (or certifies the design under Part 52).
-Nothing in the guidance described in this white paper affects the substance of that initial LMPbased safety case.
-This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the safety case.
+Nothing in the guidance described in this white paper affects the substance of that initial LMP-based safety case.
+This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the safety caselicensing basis.

-1.3.3 NEI 21-07 "Technology Inclusive Guidance for Non-Light Water Reactors - Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology"
+1.2.31.3.3 NEI 21-07 "Technology Inclusive Guidance for Non-Light Water Reactors Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology"